DawievLill/DataScience-871/README.md

 This course schedule will be updated frequently, so please check before lecture for the requisite readings and lecture notes.
 The notebooks and slides that I provide are like brief summaries of the readings.
 If you want more information you should do the readings or look at the references below.

+The R notebooks are mostly complete and form the basis of this course.
+However, I am currently working on porting over some of the code for the Julia and Python sections, so that students can see what the code would look like in other languages.
+This is still a work in progress though.
+The Julia port is happening first and then I will move to Python when I have the time.

+If students are interested in extra credit (marks) and some recognition, they can make fork this repository and submit pull requests or open issues.
+I am especially interested in ports of the current code base, so that will count even more heavily in your favour.

 | Topic | R Notebooks | Julia Notebooks 🚧 | Python Notebooks 🚧 | Readings
 |---|---|---|---|---|
 | Shell |  [[.rmd](https://github.com/DawievLill/DataScience-871/blob/master/01-shell/01-shell.Rmd) / [.html]()]  | | |  Merely Useful [Ch2-5](https://merely-useful.tech/py-rse/bash-basics.html) + EC607 [Slides](https://raw.githack.com/uo-ec607/lectures/master/03-shell/03-shell.html#1) |